speakeasy-api/openapi-directory/SDKs/stackexchange.com/2.0/typescript/README.md

 This method returns a list of user timeline objects.

-* `getUsersModerators` - Gets those users on a site who can exercise moderation powers.

-Note, employees of Stack Exchange Inc. will be returned if they have been granted moderation powers on a site even if they have never been appointed or elected explicitly.
-This method checks abilities, not the manner in which they were obtained.
+* `getUsersIdInbox` - Returns a user's inbox.

+This method requires an access_token, with a scope containing "read_inbox".

+This method is effectively an alias for /inbox.
+It is provided for consumers who make strong assumptions about operating within the context of a single site rather than the Stack Exchange network as a whole.

+{id} can contain a single id, to find it programatically look for user_id on user or shallow_user objects.

+This method returns a list of inbox items.

+* `getUsersIdInboxUnread` - Returns the unread items in a user's inbox.

+This method requires an access_token, with a scope containing "read_inbox".

+This method is effectively an alias for /inbox/unread.
+It is provided for consumers who make strong assumptions about operating within the context of a single site rather than the Stack Exchange network as a whole.

+{id} can contain a single id, to find it programatically look for user_id on user or shallow_user objects.

+This method returns a list of inbox items.

+* `getUsersIdNotifications` - Returns a user's notifications.

+This method requires an access_token, with a scope containing "read_inbox".

+This method returns a list of notifications.

+* `getUsersIdNotificationsUnread` - Returns a user's unread notifications.

+This method requires an access_token, with a scope containing "read_inbox".

+This method returns a list of notifications.

+* `getUsersIdPrivileges` - Returns the privileges a user has.

+Applications are encouraged to calculate privileges themselves, without repeated queries to this method.
+A simple check against the results returned by /privileges and user.user_type would be sufficient.

+{id} can contain only a single, to find it programatically look for user_id on user or shallow_user objects.

+This method returns a list of privileges.

+* `getUsersIdReputationHistoryFull` - Returns a user's full reputation history, including private events.

+This method requires an access_token, with a scope containing "private_info".

+This method returns a list of reputation_history.

+* `getUsersIdTagsTagsTopAnswers` - Returns the top 30 answers a user has posted in response to questions with the given tags.

+{id} can contain a single id, to find it programatically look for user_id on user or shallow_user objects. {tags} is limited to 5 tags, passing more will result in an error.

-The sorts accepted by this method operate on the follow fields of the user object:
+The sorts accepted by this method operate on the follow fields of the answer object:
- - reputation - reputation
+ - activity - last_activity_date
  - creation - creation_date
- - name - display_name
- - modified - last_modified_date
+ - votes - score
-  reputation is the default sort.
+  activity is the default sort.

  It is possible to create moderately complex queries using sort, min, max, fromdate, and todate.

-This method returns a list of users.
+This method returns a list of answers.

-* `getUsersModeratorsElected` - Returns those users on a site who both have moderator powers, and were actually elected.

-This method excludes Stack Exchange Inc. employees, unless they were actually elected moderators on a site (which can only have happened prior to their employment).
+* `getUsersIdTagsTagsTopQuestions` - Returns the top 30 questions a user has asked with the given tags.

+{id} can contain a single id, to find it programatically look for user_id on user or shallow_user objects. {tags} is limited to 5 tags, passing more will result in an error.

-The sorts accepted by this method operate on the follow fields of the user object:
+The sorts accepted by this method operate on the follow fields of the question object:
- - reputation - reputation
+ - activity - last_activity_date
  - creation - creation_date
- - name - display_name
- - modified - last_modified_date
+ - votes - score
-  reputation is the default sort.
+  activity is the default sort.

  It is possible to create moderately complex queries using sort, min, max, fromdate, and todate.

+This method returns a list of questions.

+* `getUsersIdTopAnswerTags` - Returns a single user's top tags by answer score.

+This a subset of the data returned on a user's tags tab.

+{id} can contain a single id, to find it programatically look for user_id on user or shallow_user objects.

+This method returns a list of top_tag objects.

+* `getUsersIdTopQuestionTags` - Returns a single user's top tags by question score.

+This a subset of the data returned on a user's tags tab.

+{id} can contain a single id, to find it programatically look for user_id on user or shallow_user objects.

+This method returns a list of top_tag objects.

+* `getUsersIdWritePermissions` - Returns the write permissions a user has via the api.

+The Stack Exchange API gives users the ability to create, edit, and delete certain types.
+This method returns whether the passed user is capable of performing those actions at all, as well as how many times a day they can.

+This method does not consider the user's current quota (ie. if they've already exhausted it for today) nor any additional restrictions on write access, such as editing deleted comments.

-This method returns a list of users.
+This method returns a list of write_permissions.

 * `postCommentsIdDelete` - Deletes a comment.